sdsc-hpc-training-dev/interactive-video/README.md

 ```
 iv.py --sync --build
 ```
-Will sync and push changes to update the dev server.
+`--sync` pulls XML from sdsc.edu and stores the data in `events.json` `--build` reads events.json and builds `dev.html` from it Use in order to make changes to dev.

 ## Experimental Scripts